What did you want to be when you grew up?

 Many kids wanted to be doctors or even veterinarians.

-Others wanted to become a lawyer.
+Others wanted to become lawyers.

 There are different reasons why people choose to become lawyers.
 It can be anything from a large salary, social status, or just having the desire to help others in a variety of ways.